Local and small-scale renewables

 We have a number of initiatives designed to make it easier for businesses and communities to invest in local and small-scale renewables:

-CARES, which is delivered on our behalf by Local Energy Scotland, has a network of development officers across Scotland to provide free, expert and impartial advice and support to community groups, charities, rural small-to-medium enterprises (SMEs) and other eligible organisations seeking to explore their renewable energy options.
+CARES, which is delivered on our behalf by Local Energy Scotland, has a network of development officers across Scotland to provide free, expert and impartial advice and support to community groups, charities and other eligible organisations seeking to explore their renewable energy options.